adamnew123456/SmallWM/README.markdown

 quick `xprop` of the window shows that its class name is `stalonetray`.

-The example given in the _Configuration_ section shows how to stick any window belonging to stalonetray and layer it on top of all other applictation windows.
+The example given in the _Configuration_ section shows how to stick any window belonging to stalonetray and layer it on top of all other application windows.
 Generally speaking, any number of these class actions can be chained together by separating them with commas.

 The possibilities for a class action are:

 - `stick` makes a particular window stick to all the desktops.
 - `maximize` maximizes that window.
 - `layer:x` sets the layer of the window to `x` where `x` is a number in the range 1 to 9; 9 is the highest layer, 1 is the lowest.
 - `snap:left`, `snap:right`, `snap:top`, `snap:bottom` snap the window to the relevant side of the screen.
 - `xpos:X` and `ypos:Y` set the relative position of the window on the screen. `X` and `Y` are decimals in the range 0 to 100, inclusive.
 For example, setting `xpos:50` puts the window's left edge in the middle of the screen (because `xpos:50` is equivalent to saying that the X position should be 50 percent of the screen's width).
 - `nofocus` prevents SmallWM from automatically focusing windows of the given class.
 This is useful for windows like system trays, clocks, or other utility windows that you don't want to manipulate by accident.
-SmallWM will not focus this window after moving it or resizing it; SmallWM will also not focus this window when another is closed, or when switching virtual desktops.

 Keyboard Bindings
 =================

-Starting with the C++ rewrite, keyboard bindings in SmallWM are almost entirely (except for `Super+1` ... `Super+9`) configurable.
-The mechanism isn't that sophisticated, however, so make sure that you have a copy of `/usr/include/X11/keysymdef.h` or an equivalent file open.
+Keyboard bindings in SmallWM are almost entirely (except for `Super+1` ... `Super+9`) configurable.
+The mechanism isn't that sophisticated, so make sure that you have a copy of `/usr/include/X11/keysymdef.h` or an equivalent file open.

 In order to bind a key, you first have to know the name of the "keysym" that the key uses.
 To do this, search `keysymdef.h` for your key - the keysym name is the first